TRex22/honours-research-2017/README.md

 # Research_Honors
-My Honors research project into creating an ai for the card game Gwent
+My honours research project into creating an ai for the card game Gwent.

+# Outcome
+I recieved my honours degree from the University of the Witwatersrand with distinction.

 # Missing data
 I have removed the font and `images/` folder from the repo since these images are of the original gwent cards.